fifinatalia/Fifi-Natalia/README.md

 Hi!
 I'm Fifi.
 Welcome to my GitHub profile!

 ### ✨ Something about Me
-* 🙋🏻‍♀️ I'm a final student that passionate with data.
+* 🙋🏻‍♀️ I'm a final student that enthusiastic with data.
 * 📝 I started my journey to Data Analysis since graduate from uni and I really really like and enjoy to learn more about SQL, MySQL, Tableau, Power BI, and anything that related to analysis tools.
 * 🚚 I've worked in the Logisitcs field for a while before realising my passion for data
 * ✍️ To improve my skill, im doing some project with study case and real data from kaggle.